deepxl/doc-classifier/README.md

 ### Using the Classifier in Your Code

-You can easily integrate the `UltraFastDocumentClassifier` into your own applications.
+You can easily integrate the `DocumentClassifier` into your own applications.

 ```python
 from src.core.document_classifier import UltraFastDocumentClassifier